 “The term ‘zero waste,’ for me is avoiding sending things to landfills by keeping them inside a circular economy, but also thinking about it as a holistic practice and not a challenge you do with yourself,” he said.
 “It’s doing things that don’t waste time, energy, humans, or other resources.
 I get one career.
 I don’t want to waste it.”

-Daniel’s, “one career,” sounded full of surprises, strife, and achievement.
-For five years he designed Zero Waste cocktail dresses that were worn by celebrities, and walking on runways, but he was making little to no profit.
-Money was never his main motivator, but people only wanting to borrow his clothes and pay in publicity did not sit well with him.
+For five years he designed Zero Waste cocktail dresses that were worn by celebrities.
+And walking on runways, but he was making little to no profit.
+Money was never his main motivator.
+But people only wanting to borrow his clothes and pay in publicity did not sit well with him.

 Once he decided to break away from the more conventional fashion route and quite frankly, take everyone’s trash and remake it, he revamped his career.
 Along the way he even met his husband and business partner, Mario DeMarco.